Mathboy19/airhornbot/README.md

 # Airhorn Bot
 Airhorn is an example implementation of the [Discord API](https://discordapp.com/developers/docs/intro).
 Airhorn bot utilizes the [discordgo](https://github.com/bwmarrin/discordgo) library, a free and open source library.
 Airhorn Bot requires Go 1.4 or higher.

+I have added some extra sounds to the bot, for my enjoyment.

 ## Usage
 Airhorn Bot has two components, a bot client that handles the playing of loyal airhorns, and a web server that implements OAuth2 and stats.
 Once added to your server, airhorn bot can be summoned by running `!airhorn`.